Bollstedt

 Bollstedt (/de/) is a village and a quarter of the town of Mühlhausen in Thuringia, central Germany, situated on the left bank of the Unstrut (river kilometre 28).

 Geography

 Location

-The village lies in the up to two-kilometre-wide Unstrut floodplain between Mühlhausen and Bad Langensalza and is embedded in the flat Inner Thuringian farmland.
-The lowest point of the village is 182 m above NN in the Unstrut valley, the highest 249 m above NN on the Weinberg (vineyard) in the north.
+The village lies in an up-to-two-kilometre-wide Unstrut floodplain between Mühlhausen and Bad Langensalza and is embedded in the flat Inner Thuringian farmland.
+The lowest point of the village is 182 m above NN in the Unstrut valley, the highest is 249 m above NN on the Weinberg (vineyard) in the north.
 The village is bordered to the west by the straightened Unstrut, which is dammed on both sides, and is hardly visible because the foot of the dam is planted with a dense row of Lombardy poplars.

 Forests can only be found on the Breiter Berg and the neighbouring Wachkuppe, where conifers were planted in the late 19th century.

 Geology

 The geology of the Unstrut floodplain is characterised by alluvial loams.
 The hills Weinberg in the north, Breiter Berg in the east and Roter Berg in the southeast are characterised by the clays, marls and sandstones of the Middle Keuper, which are overlain by boulder clay and loess several metres thick.